eikek/docspell/website/site/content/docs/webapp/scanmailbox.md

 except the INBOX folder).
 Type in a folder name and click the add button on the right.

-Then the field *Received Since Hours* defines how many hours to go back and look for mails.
-Usually there are many mails in your inbox and importing them all at once is not feasible or desirable.
-It can work together with the *Schedule* field below.
-For example, you could run this task all 6 hours and read mails from 8 hours back.

 The next two settings tell docspell what to do once a mail has been submitted to docspell.
 It can be moved into another folder in your mail account.
 This moves it out of the way for the next run.
 You can